aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the Column Header Caption of the PivotTable.
+Gets the custom Caption of the Column Header of the PivotTable.

 **Returns:**
 java.lang.String